Pers8/obsidian-files/Tle IB English.md

 ## Context of Interpretation or reception
 ?
 What are your circumstances (time and place)?
 How do these factors influence your reading of the text?

+## Structure

+Structure refers to:: the form of the text what kind of text is it? what features indicate this?
+What structural conventions for the text type are used?
+Does this text conform to the standard conventions?

+## Style

+Style is:: how the text.
+How do writers create meaning?
+What tools (stylistic devices) do they use and to what effect?

+## Context of composition or production
+?
+Consider the time and place the text was produced in, who wrote the text?
+Why was the text produced the purpose.
+Who was the text aimed at (the intended audience)?
+How does the language reflect the target audience

+# Context
+?
+Context refers to the circumstances that surround a text - all of the external factors which are needed to fully understand the text itself.